rahul-jha-official/Query-Language/Transact-SQL/README.md

 Views can be used as security mechanisms by letting users access data through the view, without granting the users permissions to directly access the underlying base tables of the view.
 Views can be used to provide a backward compatible interface to emulate a table that used to exist but whose schema has changed.
 Views can also be used when you copy data to and from SQL Server to improve performance and to partition data.

+A view can be created only in the current database.
+A view can have a maximum of 1,024 columns.

+**Note: You cannot use ORDER BY clause in Views.**

 For More Info Visit: https://learn.microsoft.com/en-us/sql/relational-databases/views/views?view=sql-server-ver16

 ### Syntax for creating view